 Company Detail

 • Health Care Assistant

-About the Role Purpose of the Role: The Health Care Assistant is expected to engage in daily activities and routines of the service that they are working in, inclusive of direct support to service users, administration work and daily household tasks required of them.
-The Health Care Assistant is required to work as part of a dedicated and innovative team within Residential Services providing a service to the people we support in line with HIQA regulations & standards.
+• About the Role Purpose of the Role: The Health Care Assistant is expected to engage in daily activities and routines of the service that they are working in, inclusive of direct support to service users, administration work and daily household tasks required of them.
+The Health Care Assistant is required to work as part of a dedicated and innovative team within a Residential Services providing a service to the people we support in line with HIQA regulations & standards.
 As we provide specialist services 24 hrs a day, 7 days a week, 365 days a year, working hours are operated on a shift basis, which include sleep in's and waking night duty as required.
 Due to the nature of the position some flexibility may be required from time to time in relation to hours of work.
-Essential Requirements: Relevant QQI Level 5 Healthcare qualifications or equivalent Minimum of 1 year experience in a similar environment supporting adults or children with intellectual and physical disabilities.
+Essential Requirements Relevant QQI Level 5 Healthcare qualification or equivalent Minimum of 1 year experience in a similar environment supporting adults or children with intellectual and physical disabilities.
 Knowledge of adults/children with complex needs.
-Full manual drivers licence is mandatory with eligibility to drive in Ireland Eligible to live and work in Ireland Main Responsibilities: Assist with the child/adults' activities and care as assigned by the Manager and as indicated in the person's integrated Care Plan ensuring the delivery of a high standard of care Encourage recognition of the child/adult as an individual ensuring that they and their family's needs and comforts are given priority.
-To act as an advocate for the child/adult and family ensuring the provision of appropriate information and support.
-Develop social interaction for the people we support individually and in a group setting.
+Full manual drivers license is mandatory with eligibility to drive in Ireland Eligible to live and work in Ireland Main Responsibilities Assist with the child/adults' activities and care as assigned by the Manager and as indicated in the person's Integrated Care Plan ensuring the delivery of a high standard of care Encourage recognition of the child/adult as an individual ensuring that they and their family's needs and comforts are given priority.
+To act as an advocate for the child/adult and family ensuring the provision of appropriate information and support Develop social interaction for the people we support individually and in a group setting.
 To be aware of the uses, safety precautions and handling of equipment.
 To participate in all communication processes - team meetings/staff forums/emails.
-Ensure personal care is provided to the people we support when required.
-Maintain and uphold the organisations and the people we support's confidentiality at all times.
+Ensure personal care is provided to the people we support when required Maintain and uphold the organisation's and the people we support's confidentiality at all times.
 Flexible and willing to work shifts to meet the needs of the service.
-IND Benefits to working with Company Benefits to working with the Company Comprehensive training, support with further & higher education, including paid training on commencement.
+IND Benefits to working with Company Comprehensive training, support with further & higher education, including paid training on commencement.
 A clear commitment to your continuous professional and career development as we grow across Ireland.
-Income Protection.
-Premium Sunday and Bank Holiday rates Excellent staffing ratio's Flexible working arrangements Orchard Values Award Bike to work scheme Refer a Friend Scheme Employee Assistance Programme To be considered for this role you will be redirected to and must complete the application process on our careers page.
+Income Protection Premium Sunday and Bank Holiday rates Excellent staffing ratio's Flexible working arrangements Orchard Values Award Bike to work scheme Refer a Friend Scheme Employee Assistance Programme IND To be considered for this role you will be redirected to and must complete the application process on our careers page.
 To start the process, click the Apply button below to Login/Register.

+Company Detail